KMINA Crutch Avoids Injury to Hands, Wrists and Shoulders

 KMINA, the crutch that avoids injuries in hands, wrists and shoulders

 Ignacio Mañero, CEO and Founding Partner.
 Mechanical Engineer from the Higher Technical School of Engineering (ICAI), Universidad Pontificia Comillas in Madrid, with experience in startups, business and strategy consulting.

 Alejandro Vañó, COO and Founding Partner.
 Bachelor of Business Administration at Universidad Politécnica de Valencia, with experience in business consulting and auditing.

 Jaime Usabiaga, Counselor and Founding Partner.
 Chief of the Orthopedic Surgery and Traumatology Division at Hospital Universitario Donostia, Professor, author of more than 70 articles and speaker in many congresses.
 But most of all, he really knows how painful crutches are.

-*This information is from an external source (KMINA).
+(i)Source/Reference: KMINA.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - KMINA Crutch Avoids Injury to Hands, Wrists and Shoulders : KMINA (2016/10/21)

 - 2 - Buying a Rollator Walker - Tips From a Licensed Physical Therapist : Walkers and Wheelchairs (2010/11/20)